fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://xcheater.medium.com/all-about-csrf-flaw-7d525be39587">-All About CSRF Flaw</a>

+<a href="https://hackerone.com/reports/1497169">-CSRF protection bypass in GitHub Enterprise management console</a>

 <a href="https://systemweakness.com/common-nginx-misconfiguration-leads-to-path-traversal-d58701e997bc">-Common Nginx Misconfiguration leads to Path Traversal</a>

 <a href="https://blog.oversecured.com/Android-Exploring-vulnerabilities-in-WebResourceResponse/">-How to exploit insecure WebResourceResponse configurations + an example vulnerability in Amazon apps</a>